• Home

 • Have your medical situation sorted before crossing the border

-• Understand the military faction's patrol behavior from the wiki
+• Understand the military faction's patrol behavior patterns

 • Accept that this run might end at zero